 Interaction Potentials

 This package defines several potentials that can be used out of the box.
 It is straightforward to implement your own potential, see Defining your own potentials.
-To evaluate the potential, call OrnsteinZernike.evaluate_potential(potential, r)
+To evaluate the potential, call OrnsteinZernike.evaluate_potential(potential, r).
+For example:

 using OrnsteinZernike, Plots